ubc-library-rc/intro-metadata/content/04-in-practice.md

 * [UBC Dataverse](https://dataverse.scholarsportal.info/dataverse/ubc): UBC’s research data repository for UBC faculty, students and staff.
 * [cIRcle, UBC’s digital repository](http://circle.ubc.ca/): UBC's open access digital repository for published and unpublished material created by the UBC community and its partners.

-Other units at the Library may be consulted, depending on the needs and nature of the project.
+Other units at the Library or across UBC may be consulted, depending on the needs and nature of the project.
 Your [Subject Librarian](https://directory.library.ubc.ca/subjectlibrarians/) may also be able to provide guidance on metadata schemas used in your field.

 ## Resources
 * [Digital Curation Centre (DCC)’s list of metadata standards](https://www.dcc.ac.uk/guidance/standards/metadata)